geograz/Parametric_Rockmass_Studies/README.md

 - A second paper with the title "Is Complexity the Answer to the Continuum vs. Discontinuum Question in Rock Engineering?" by Georg Erharter and Davide Elmo was submitted to the journal Rock Mechanics and Rock Engineering in February 2025 and is currently under review.

+## Supplementary data
+All 5000 models of PDD1 were rastered at resolutions of 0.25, 0.2, 0.15, 0.1 and 0.05 m.
+Total = 25 000 rasters.
+Due to size limitations, the raster models that were created from PDD1 could not have been included in this repository directly.
+Instead the dataset can be found on **Zenodo** under this link: https://doi.org/10.5281/zenodo.15570244

+To use these models with the code, the folder with the models needs to be unzipped and copied into the top level of the repository (i.e. at the level of "src").

+Full Data reference:

+Erharter, G. (2025).
+Raster models for paper "Is Complexity the Answer to the Continuum vs. Discontinuum Question in Rock Engineering?" by G. Erharter and D. Elmo (1.0.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.15570244

 ## Repository structure
 ```
 Parametric_Rockmass_Studies